 - Norwood Garden, Oakpark

-Next we drive 90 kilometres to Pietermaritzburg, the capital and second largest city of the province of KwaZulu-Natal.
-Few African cities are as vibrant as Pietermaritzburg.
+Next, we drive 90 kilometres to Pietermaritzburg, the capital and second largest city of the province of KwaZulu-Natal.
 Steeped in a history that has Zulu, Boer, British and Indian elements, it is one of the best-preserved Victorian cities in Africa.
 Its city hall, built in 1900, was then the largest all-brick building in the southern hemisphere.

-After lunch we continue with a visit to the private garden of Sue and Hugh Akerman.
+In the afternoon, we visit the private garden of Sue and Hugh Akerman.
 This mostly indigenous garden has some exotically planted areas of bright annuals and mosaic features.
-The indigenous trees that have been established for over 25 years have created a rivereen forest along the stream.
-It is a steeply sloping property where the owners have reclaimed land from rampant alien vegetation and re-planted it with indigenous plants and trees.
-Sue, who is well known for her artistic flair, has several new mosaic features in the garden.
-Paths meander beside the stream for some distance so be sure to wear good walking shoes!
+The indigenous trees that have been established for over 25 years have created a rivereen forest along a stream.
 The bird life in the garden is prolific.

 We spend the night in Hilton, enjoying an evening meal together at our Tudor style hotel.
 (Overnight Hilton) BLD

 Day 16: Sunday 29 September, Natal Midlands

 Today we visit more private gardens in the area, including a formal 18th century English garden by the late legendary British designer, David Hicks (1929-98), on Riversfield Farm.
 An architectural garden with a formal potager, a dovecote, and a Gothic pool pavilion, the garden displays a panache typical of Hick’s work.